-\ Open space referred to in the context of the above policy is defined as per Annex 2: Glossary, National Planning Policy Framework.
+^{} Open space referred to in the context of the above policy is defined as per Annex 2: Glossary, National Planning Policy Framework.

-- 5.10.
-There is concern locally that too often such play areas, provided in conjunction with residential development comprise a limited number of low quality pieces of equipment, poorly sited in relation to the wider development, and demarcated by austere boundary treatment. - 5.11.
+5.11.
 HPC wish to encourage the provision of children's equipped play areas and play space for young people, in creative and imaginative forms that are fully integrated and relate well to the overall development scheme.